HSLdevcom/jore4-ui/README.md

 Eslint can fix certain linting errors automatically when ran with `--fix` flag, e.g. `yarn lint --fix`.

-For better testability (e.g. e2e tests), use the `id` property at least with those DOM elements, which are important for user interaction.
+For better testability (e.g. e2e tests), use the `data-testid` property at least with those DOM elements, which are important for user interaction.

 ### Local tests